tongji-cdi/temi-woz-android/README.md

   "sentence": "The question you want Temi to ask"
 }
 ```
-This is similar to speaking, except Temi will start to recognize user speech after speaking.
-When the user finishes speaking and the recognition is completed, you will get an message back in the form of `ASR_COMPLETED/The user's answer to the question`.
+This is similar to speaking, except Temi will start to recognize user speech saying the question.
+When the user finishes answering and the recognition is completed, you will get an message back in the form of `ASR_COMPLETED/The user's answer to the question`.

 #### Going to a location
 ```json